jiayi42/minimal/index.md

 The following figure is our typical labeling process, which shows that we can jus spend 916.88 seconds processing 1428 tweets and get 131 tweets' label.
 <img src="assets/img/labeling.png" />

+Next, we can start to analyze our data and start deploying our machine learning models.

+### The imbalance data and machine learning model in fake news detection